Music 101 - Fundamentals of Music » Fall 2021 » MIDTERM EXAM

 Enharmonic pitches

-A. have the same note name, but make different sounds and are the same note on the keyboard.
+A. have different note names and make different sounds, but are the same note on the keyboard.

-D. have the same note name, but they make the same sound and are the same note on the keyboard.
+D. have different note names, but they make the same sound and are the same note on the keyboard.

 Question #4